 FairVine Super is one example.
-It’s a new fund on the block that offers its members cashback rewards and the option to “round up” purchases to top up their super.
-It describes itself as a “super company designed for Australian women”.
+It’s a new fund on the block that offers its members cashback rewards and the option to ’round up’ purchases to top up their super.

-One of its features is “FairRewards”, which is similar to Super Rewards mentioned earlier.
-Members shopping through the FairRewards portal may get between 2% and 15% of their spend rewarded back to their super account.
-FairRewards currently has around 100 retail partners, including The Iconic, Menulog, Etihad, Microsoft and GlamCorner.
+One of its features is ‘FairRewards’,, which is similar to Super Rewards and Boost Your Super mentioned earlier.
+Members shopping through the FairRewards portal may get between 2% and 20% of their spend rewarded back to their super account.
+FairRewards currently has around 400 retail partners, including The Iconic, Menulog, , Microsoft and Hello Fresh.

-Members can only choose between two investment options at the time of writing – balanced and growth – and all investments are ethically screened.
-On both investment options, FairVine charges a fee of 0.95% of your balance per year + $2 a week for the balanced option, and 0.969% of your balance per year + $2 a week for the growth option.
+Members can only choose between two investment options at the time of writing – balanced and growth – and investments are ethically screened.
+FairVine charges a fee of 0.95% of your balance per year + $2 a week for the balanced option, and 0.969% of your balance per year + $2 a week for the growth option.

-Another fund that offers cashback rewards to its members is GuildSuper, which launched “SuperSuper” last year.
+Another fund that offers cashback rewards to its members is GuildSuper.

 Traps to watch out for

-- Ms Zahos also recommended ensuring you stick to any contribution caps.
-Most of these options are likely to fall into the “non-concessional” contribution category, and an annual cap of $100,000 applies to these types of contributions before you have to pay extra tax, according to the Australian Taxation Office.
-A lower cap of $25,000 a year applies to “concessional” contributions.
+- Ensuring you stick to any contribution caps.
+Most of these options are likely to fall into the ‘non-concessional’ contribution category, and an annual cap of $100,000 applies to these types of contributions before you have to pay extra tax, according to the Australian Taxation Office.
+A lower cap of $25,000 a year applies to ‘concessional’ contributions.